DeoQuest and TweetignwithGOD

 next

-Next:4.27 What is wrong with prenatal testing?
+Next:4.27 Is there a problem with prenatal testing?

 4.26 When does human life begin?